Introduction

 Narrow Your Starting Hand Range

 Against loose players, you need to tighten up your starting hand selection.
-It is important to focus on playing premium hands that have a higher probability of winning against a wide range, such as high pairs (AA, KK), strong broadway hands (AK, AQ), and suited connectors in position.
+It is essential to focus on playing premium hands with a higher probability of winning against a wide range, such as high pairs (AA, KK), strong Broadway hands (AK, AQ), and suited connectors in position.

 Avoid Marginal Hands

-Hands that may be profitable against tighter opponents may not fare well against looser players.
+Hands profitable against tighter opponents may not fare well against looser players.
 You must avoid playing marginal hands out of position, as they are more likely to be dominated or face multiple opponents.

 Pot Control